-The Skagit County Water Quality Monitoring Program has collected eight years of high-quality data.
-The program is scheduled to continue at least through the 2012 water year.
+The Skagit County Water Quality Monitoring Program has collected nine years of high-quality data.
 Questions on the program can be addressed to Rick Haley at rickh@co.skagit.wa.us or 360-336-9400.

 Skagit County Monitoring Program Annual Report